tedconf/symfony-doc-unofficial/reference/en/00-Which-symfony-Version.markdown

 This book has been written for both symfony 1.3 and symfony 1.4.
-As writing a single book for two different versions of a software is quite unusual, this short chapter explains how it is possible, what are the main differences between the two version, and how to make the best choice for your projects.
+As writing a single book for two different versions of a software is quite unusual, this section explains what are the main differences between the two versions, and how to make the best choice for your projects.

 Both symfony 1.3 and symfony 1.4 versions have been released at about the same time (at the end of 2009).
 As a matter of fact, they both have the **exact